Installation Guide

 sudo add-apt-repository ppa:pinta-maintainers/pinta-stable

-Note: Instead of pinta-stable you can add pinta-daily if you like to test latest and the greatest Pinta, but it may be buggy.
+Note: Instead of pinta-stable you can add pinta-daily if you like to test the latest and greatest Pinta, but it may be buggy.

 Update system package lists: